shlomtzion1980/payplus-payment-gateway/readme.txt

 == Changelog ==

+= 7.0.7 =
+* Add    - PayPlus response json added for express checkout - PayPlus metabox.
+* Add    - Option to show/hide the PayPlus dedicated metabox on the order page.
+* Add    - Option to save the PayPlus transaction data to the order note or not... (appears in the metabox)
+* Fix    - Update order status (on-hold) on callback ipn response for J5 (Approval).

 = 7.0.6 =
 * Fix    - Missing options caused debug errors - After update from older versions some website experienced missing options that should have been created automatically.
 Code now handles the missing options correctly.
 * Fix    - Fixed auto create payplus error page function.